OneMadGypsy/fuzzquery/docs/source/tokens.rst

 -----------

 insertion
-  Placing a character between existing adjacent characters substitution
+  Injecting a character between existing adjacent characters substitution
   Replacing a character with a different character deletion